-The Barometer is a selfassessment diagnostic tool that can be used to stimulate reflection and understanding of the culture of care at different levels in your organisation and teams.
+It is a self-assessment diagnostic tool that can be used to stimulate reflection and understanding of the culture of care in your organisation and teams.

-The purpose of the barometer is to create the opportunity for staff to engage in conversations about the culture of the organisation, area or team in which they are providing care.
+The purpose of the Culture of Care Barometer is to create the opportunity for staff to engage in conversations about the culture of the organisation, area or team.

 It is through these conversations that real cultural change for the benefit of staff and patients will evolve.

 It is important to recognise that tools alone do not fix workplace problems - people do.
-What the Barometer can do is identify areas of strength and weakness.
+What the Culture of Care Barometer can do is identify areas of strength and weakness.

-The Barometer is a short, easy-to-complete questionnaire that should take very little time for staff to complete.
-It is one of a number of tools and processes that can be used to measure and assess culture.
+It is a short, easy-to-complete questionnaire that should take very little time for staff to complete.
+It is one of a number of tools1 and processes that can be used to measure and assess culture.

 The tool is intended for health and care organisations that are driven to understand and improve their culture of care.
-It can help you:
+It can help to: